cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 ## Try out with an existing project

 Let's go through the setup to start testing components.
-If you want to see component testing working in an React or Vue existing project, follow these steps:
+You can set it up with an existing React or Vue existing project, or in a new project.
+This guide assumes your project has a [webpack based](https://webpack.js.org/) tool chain.

 ## ⚠️ For existing end-to-end users